Manage Energy on Your Network

 Step 5

-The data is refreshed every 5 minutes.
-Click the pause button to pause data refresh.
+Data refreshes every 5 minutes.
+Click the pause button to temporarily stop data refresh.

 Step 6

-You can view carbon intensity, energy consumption, estimated emissions, and estimated cost of all sites.
+You can view carbon intensity, energy consumption, estimated emissions, and the estimated cost for all sites.

 This image shows the site details view in Energy Management window.

-This table allows you to compare the values between different sites.
-Click the site name hyperlink to view details such as energy consumption, carbon intensity, estimated emissions, and consumption costs for the buildings and floors of a site.
+You can compare values between different sites in this table.
+To view details such as energy consumption, carbon intensity, estimated emissions, and consumption costs for the buildings and floors of a site, click the site name hyperlink.

-You can click the map view () icon at the top-right of the window to view the sites on a map.
-Then, hover over a site to view details such as energy consumption, carbon intensity, emissions, and estimated consumption cost.
+Click the map view icon () to display the sites on a map.
+To view details such as energy consumption, carbon intensity, emissions, and estimated consumption cost, hover over a site.

 Use the Energy Management dashboard